Compression theory for inhomogeneous systems: Results

-To uncover the emergent DOFs, we need to specify the spatial partition for the blocks $\mathcal{V}$ first.
-In the AB tiling there are natural choices, set by the recursive structure of the AB lattice itself~\cite{PhysRevLett.92.047202}.
-At each scale, the AB tiling can be covered by four ``classes" of blocks~\cite{Lloyd_2022}, shown in Fig.~\ref{fig:fig2} in different colours, each deflating to vertices of differing connectivity in the super-lattice.
+To construct the collective DOFs, we first need to specify the block regions $\mathcal{V}$ to be coarse grained.
+In the AB tiling there are natural choices, set by the recursive structure of the AB quasilattice itself~\cite{PhysRevLett.92.047202}.
+At each scale, the AB tiling can be covered by four `classes' of blocks~\cite{Lloyd_2022} $V^n$, shown in different colours in Fig.~\ref{fig:fig2}, each deflating to vertices of differing connectivity $n$ in the super-quasilattice.
+In the following, we label each class by the corresponding connectivity $n$ of the super-quasilattice.
+Our method does not rely on any fine-tuned choice of the block shape (see Section III in Supplementary Information).

-In each inequivalent class, the algorithm identifies the emergent DOF as a $\mathbb{Z}_n$ \emph{clock variable}, with $n$ the connectivity, or class, of $\mathcal{V}$ in the superlattice.
-This is revealed as follows: the variational compression map $\boldsymbol{\Lambda}$ assigns to a Monte Carlo dimer configuration $\mathcal{V}$ a short binary code $\mathcal{H}$ (Fig.~\ref{fig:fig3}a), the bits being set by applying individual components $\Lambda_k$ to $\mathcal{V}$ (itself a long bitstring of dimer occupations in the block).
-Each component of the vector $\mathbf{\Lambda}$ is \emph{a priori} a general nonlinear map, parametrized by a neural network, whose output is finally binarized.
+In each different class, the algorithm identifies the collective DOF as a $\mathbb{Z}_n$ \emph{clock variable}~\cite{clock_model}, with $n$ the connectivity, or class, of the central supervertex of $V^n$.
+This is revealed by a variational compression map $\boldsymbol{\Lambda}^n$, which assigns to a Monte Carlo dimer configuration $\mathcal{V}^n$ a short binary code $\mathcal{H}^n$ (Fig.~\ref{fig:fig3}a).
+The binary digits are set by applying individual components $\Lambda^n_k$ to $\mathcal{V}^n$ (itself a long bitstring of dimer occupations in the block).
+Each component of the vector $\boldsymbol{\Lambda}^n$ is \emph{a priori} a general nonlinear map, parametrized by a NN, whose output is finally binarized.

-The length of the code is \emph{not} supplied, but found by sequentially increasing the number of components in $\boldsymbol{\Lambda}$, and training the compression of $\mathcal{V}$ to optimally preserve the mutual information with its environment $\mathcal{E}$.
-Crucially, the maximal retained information about $\mathcal{E}$ plateaus with the optimal code-length \emph{depending on the class} of block region $\mathcal{V}$.
-Particularly, for $\mathcal{V}$ in class-8 the optimal number of components is four, while for class-3 only two (Fig.~\ref{fig:fig3}b,f).
+The length of the code is not supplied, but it is inferred by sequentially increasing the number of components in $\boldsymbol{\Lambda}^n$, and training the compression of $\mathcal{V}^n$ to optimally preserve the mutual information with its environment $\mathcal{E}^n$.
+Crucially, the maximal retained information about $\mathcal{E}^n$ plateaus with a different optimal code-length depending on the class $\mathcal{V}^n$.
+Particularly, for $V^8$ (green 8-star patch in Fig.~\ref{fig:fig2}) the optimal number of components is four, while for $V^3$ (blue patch in Fig.~\ref{fig:fig2}) it is only two (Fig.~\ref{fig:fig3}b,f).
 Further, nonlinearity of $\boldsymbol{\Lambda}$ networks does not improve compression: the same amount of information is preserved with only linear components.
-Optimal linear maps on the space of dimer configurations on $V$ are shown for classes 8 and 3 in Figs.\ref{fig:fig3}c and g, respectively.
+Optimal linear maps on the space of dimer configurations $\mathcal{V}^n$ on subgraph $V^n$ are shown for $n=8, 3$ in Figs.\ref{fig:fig3}c and g, respectively.